My Café Isn’t Showing on Google Maps? 7 Reasons Why – and What to Fix

 That’s a problem worth fixing – because that person will walk into the café that does show up.
 Not yours.

-If your venue isn’t appearing on Google Maps, something is getting in the way.
+If your café isn’t showing on Google Maps, something is getting in the way.
 It’s rarely about the quality of your food or your service.
 It’s almost always a technical issue with your Google Business Profile.

 The good news: most of these problems can be fixed today.